-- s (string) [const char ] Convert a JSON string to a pointer to a NULL terminated UTF-8 string.
-The resulting string is extracted by using json_string_value() internally, so it exists as long as there are still references to the corresponding JSON string. - n (null) Expect a JSON null value.
-Nothing is extracted. - b (boolean) [int] Convert a JSON boolean value to a C int, so that true is converted to 1 and false to 0. - i (integer) [int] Convert a JSON integer to Cint. - I (integer) [json_int_t] Convert a JSON integer to C json_int_t. - f (real) [double] Convert a JSON real to C double. - F (integer or real) [double] Convert a JSON number (integer or real) to C double. - o (any value) [json_t ] Store a JSON value with no conversion to a json_t pointer. - O (any value) [json_t ] Like O, but the JSON value's reference count is incremented. - [fmt] (array) Convert each item in the JSON array according to the inner format string. fmt may contain objects and arrays, i.e. recursive value extraction is supported. - {fmt} (object) Convert each item in the JSON object according to the inner format string fmt.
+- n (null) Expect a JSON null value.
+Nothing is extracted. - b (boolean) [int] Convert a JSON boolean value to a C int, so that true is converted to 1 and false to 0. - i (integer) [int] Convert a JSON integer to Cint. - I (integer) [json int t] Convert a JSON integer to C json int t. - f (real) [double] Convert a JSON real to C double. - F (integer or real) [double] Convert a JSON number (integer or real) to C double. - o (any value) [json_t ] Store a JSON value with no conversion to a json_t pointer. - O (any value) [json_t ] Like o, but the JSON value's reference count is incremented.
+Storage pointers should be initialized NULL before using unpack.
+The caller is responsible for releasing all references incremented by unpack, even when an error occurs. - [fmt] (array) Convert each item in the JSON array according to the inner format string. fmt may contain objects and arrays, i.e. recursive value extraction is supported. - {fmt} (object) Convert each item in the JSON object according to the inner format string fmt.
 The first, third, etc. format specifier represent a key, and must be s.
 The corresponding argument to unpack functions is read as the object key.
 The second fourth, etc. format specifier represent a value and is written to the address given as the corresponding argument.
-Note that every other argument is read from and every other is written to. - fmt may contain objects and arrays as values, i.e. recursive value extraction is supporetd. - New in version 2.3: Any s representing a key may be suffixed with a ? to make the key optional.
+Note that every other argument is read from and every other is written to. - fmt may contain objects and arrays as values, i.e. recursive value extraction is supported. - New in version 2.3: Any s representing a key may be suffixed with a ? to make the key optional.
 If the key is not found, nothing is extracted.
 See below for an example. - !
 This special format specifier is used to enable the check that all object and array items are accessed, on a per-value basis.
 It must appear inside an array or object as the last format specifier before the closing bracket or brace.
 To enable the check globally, use the JSON_STRICT unpacking flag. - This special format specifier is the opposite of !.
 If the JSON_STRICT flag is used, can be used to disable the strict check on a per-value basis.
 It must appear inside an array or object as the last format specifier before the closing bracket or brace.